 Suigetsu: Hey, I might not be the nicest guy around, but even I have some standards.

-he knew Ryo was just trying to be a friendů a crazy, narcissist, extremely annoying friend, but a friend, after all.
+he knew Ryo was just trying to be a friend… a crazy, narcissist, extremely annoying friend, but a friend, after all.

-In Sonic the Hedgehog fanfiction "Prison Island Break", Shadow shows that under all his Axe Crazy perverted psychopathy, he's a very deep person.
-Since they're all in prison, he tries to conceal his softer side, but he can become very protective of the other members of the team, and has even shown concern for them when they are in trouble.
+- In Sonic the Hedgehog fanfiction "Prison Island Break", Shadow shows that under all his Axe Crazy perverted psychopathy, he's a very deep person.
+Since they're all in prison, he tries to conceal his softer side.
+However he privately acknowledges that Sonic is a better leader, and has become incredibly loyal to the team, even willing to risk his life to protect others.